Maggie Malone-Hardin

 Maggie Malone-Hardin (née Malone; born December 30, 1993) is an American track and field athlete competing in the javelin throw.
 She holds a personal record of 67.40 meters (221 feet, 2 inches) for the event, set in 2021, a national record.
-She was the 2016 American national and collegiate record holder and NCAA Division 1 champion.
+She was the 2016 American national and collegiate record holder and NCAA Division I champion.
 She is the American collegiate record holder.
 Maggie and Sam Hardin married in 2022.

 Prep

-Born to Danny Malone and Nancy Kindig-Malone in College Station, Texas and raised in Geneva, Nebraska, Maggie attended Fillmore Central High School where her parents are teachers and coaches.
-Her mother All-American collegiately for the Nebraska Cornhuskers and she followed her mother's example was recruited to the University of Nebraska–Lincoln.
-Nancy Kindig-Malone qualified for the 1970 US Olympics.
-Nancy induction into the Nebraska High School Sports Hall of Fame.
+Born to Danny Malone and Nancy Kindig-Malone in College Station, Texas, and raised in Geneva, Nebraska, Maggie attended Fillmore Central High School, where her parents are teachers and coaches.
+Her mother, All-American collegiately for the Nebraska Cornhuskers, and she followed her mother's example was recruited to the University of Nebraska–Lincoln.
+Nancy Kindig-Malone qualified for the 1980 US Olympic trials.
+Nancy's induction into the Nebraska High School Sports Hall of Fame.
 She won Big Eight heptathlon and pentathlon titles at Nebraska, becoming an All-American and helping the Huskers win their first indoor national championship in 1982.
 Nancy also won a Class C state basketball title with Hastings St. Cecilia High School in 1977.